 MASK DEMONSTRATIONS - Each class will see and hear about various mask purchased during past pilgrimages to West Africa.
 After hearing about brief history and purpose of exhibited masks, a short video will show the use of mask in parts of Africa.
 A foam mask painting craft will follow.

 WEAVING - This workshop displays weaving in African fabrics, baskets, jewelry and other household items from Africa.
-After being introduced to baskets and various purposes, students will practice the art of balancing baskets on their heads which is an everyday sight through Africa.
-Fabric or yard loom weaving projects would follow.
+After being introduced to baskets and various purposes, students will practice the art of balancing baskets on their heads which is an everyday sight throughout the continent of Africa.
+Fabric, paper or yard loom weaving projects would follow.

 JEWELRY MAKING - Following an introduction to Jewelry from Africa and American jewelry with African influence, participants will make an African leather amulet or beaded shell jewelry.